Generic selectors

 Believers count the number of years from the day of their baptism because their relationship with God is important to them.
 God not only rejoices when we are begotten but will rejoice when we are born into His kingdom.
 He has planned a great celebration for us and we can anticipate that day with excitement.
 Likewise, parents rejoice in the blessing of children.
 It is the parents who plan and arrange birthday celebrations for their children, not the other way around.
 They do it out of love for their child.
 This is no different with God—He has planned the greatest birthday celebration in history when His children are born into that spiritual kingdom[15].

 As a child grows, especially when they are young, each year produces tremendous changes.
 Children are always excited to reach another year of age because they are impatient to reach the next stage in their growth and maturity.
 They naturally want to be like their parents and are excited to reach the age of adulthood.
-In their eagerness, young children will many times tell their age in years and months.
+In their eagerness, young children will many times tell their age in years AND months.
 Birthday celebrations, done appropriately, are a way for parents to show love and encouragement toward children, give thanks to God for them, and also teach their children to give thanks to God.
 Recognizing a child’s growth and maturity over the last year is encouraging to them because they will have new opportunities and attain new levels of personal responsibility.

 Birthday celebrations for a husband or wife are arranged by the spouse, whose motive is love.
 The spouse wants to demonstrate his or her love and is thankful to God for having someone special with whom they can share life and the blessings of God.